Box Fill Calculator

 \(\ V_{total} =\ V_w+V_c+V_s+V_d+V_g\)

-If the most important conductor is same to the most important grounding wire length then locate the whole extent allowance and multiply it with the aid of the unfastened space required for the most important conductor.
+If the largest conductor is equal to the largest grounding wire size then find the total volume allowance and multiply it by the free space required for the largest conductor.

 \(\ A_{total} =\ A_w+A_c+A_s+A_d+A_g\)